Ihce/personal_website/writeups/custom/custom_writeup.md

 ---
 title: "Realistic Backdoor CTF Challenge"
-date: "2025-03-31"
+date: "2025-04-6"
 tags: ["reverse engineering", "malware", "backdoor"]
-description: "I wanted to showcase the build steps & solution to creating and solving a CTF challenge that simulates a backdoor."
+description: "My writeup on my self made CTF challenge"
 ---

 # Inspiration for the challenge

-For one of my classes at Auburn University we were tasked in creating a CTF jeopardy styled question.
+I was tasked to create an original Capture The Flag challenge for the class, COMP:6970 CTF Practicum.
 Originally, I wanted to explore ideas in obfuscation and control flow manipulations to create a complex and difficult challenge.
 Eventually, I scrapped that idea and explored the idea of backdooring real software and asking users to find the backdoor to solve the CTF.

 > **Try it yourself:** If you would like to try the challenge check out [this repository](#).
 >